 (1) Reviewing Pending Policy Directives and Resolutions for Inconsistencies and Omissions

-After the committees have met at each Forum, the Steering Committee meets to review each policy directive and resolution approved by the committees.
+After the committees have met at the Legislative Forum and Legislative Summit, the Steering Committee meets to review each policy directive and resolution approved by the committees.
 The presiding Co-Chairs of the Standing Committees calls upon a co-chair form each committee to report on his or her committee's actions.
 Other Steering Committee members have the opportunity to question the committee chair about the policy directive or resolutions--especially inquiring about the need for the policy directive or resolution, how it relates to other current or proposed policy directives and resolutions, and whether it is consistent with NCSL rules concerning the purpose of policy directives and resolutions (see Section IX below).

 (2) Establishing the Order of Business